matrix-construct/construct/README.md

 of the server.
 These additional modules are found in the `modules/` directory;

 This library can be embedded by developers creating their own server or those who simply want to use the library of routines it provides.
-See the section for `Using libircd`.

 ##### libircd can be embedded in your application with very minimal overhead.